georga399/IGI-STRWEB/Readme.md

-Labs for IGI and STRWEB
+Labs for IGI and STRWEB.
+BSUIR 4th semestr.